contao/docs/docs/dev/getting-started/initial-setup/managed-edition.md

 full control about your application kernel and the configuration but it also means you have to adjust the settings for every Contao update (or any other Contao bundle update for that matter).
-If, however, you are planning to make Contao the most important part of your application (meaning most of what you're going to do is content management) you're likely better off using the `Managed Edition`.
+If, however, you are planning to make Contao the most important part of your application (meaning most of what you are going to do is content management) you are likely better off using the `Managed Edition`.
 Updates are easier because your application auto-configures itself via the `Manager Plugin`s of all the installed bundles.
 You can still control all of it  through a global, application-wide `Manager Plugin` that is loaded at the very end but it maybe requires a bit more code.